dstndstn/ch_frb_io/README.md

     aligned loads/stores, but this would impose pointer alignment requirements on callers of assembled_chunk::decode().

-  - Currently, we have to run `test-network-streams.cpp` at very low throughput (0.1 Gbps) to avoid dropping packets.
-This means that the unit tests take about an hour to run, which isn't really a problem, but is indicative of deeper performance problems?
-It would be nice to understand where the bottleneck is.

   - Unit testing feels incomplete without a standalone test of intensity_packet::encode().

   - The assembler should handle packets which arrive in an arbitrary order, but our